Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Here, you’ll get not only the what but an impression about how much time is allocated and whether or not the team member believes that this is the best use of their efforts, or if there is a different allotment that would be preferable.

-## Who are the other members of the department (by position) and how would we all interact?
+## Who Are the other Members of the Department (by position) and how Would We All Interact?

 ### Who to Ask:
 Direct Report